 2. Do Not Wash Your Hair Everyday

 Now, just because you have the right shampoo doesn’t mean that you, or your hair, are invincible.
-Even the best shampoos for color-treated hair has its limits and no matter how much you might want to, you simply can’t go back to the old ways of shampooing daily (if that is something you used to do).
-The less frequently you wash your colored hair, the better it is.
+Even the best shampoos for colour-treated hair has its limits and no matter how much you might want to, you simply can’t go back to the old ways of shampooing daily (if that is something you used to do).
+The less frequently you wash your coloured hair, the better it is.
 However, don’t go overboard.
 Wash it as frequently as you need to keep it clean and healthy but be cautious!

 3. Experiment With Dry Shampoo

-Caring for colored hair is not easy.
-On one hand, you don’t want the color to slowly wash away each time you take a shower.
+Caring for coloured hair is not easy.
+On one hand, you don’t want the colour to slowly wash away each time you take a shower.
 On the other hand, you can’t possibly step out with dirty hair, right?
 Well, why not consider using a dry shampoo then?
 Dry shampoos are a great option to fall back on between your washes.
 They help cleanse your scalp and give your hair a fresh look without having to go through the whole routine of washing, conditioning, drying, and setting your lovely locks.

 4. Ditch Those Hot Water Showers You Love So Much

 This is a tough one to give up.
 We know!
 But it’s important too.
 Hot water tends to open up the cuticles in your hair.
-On the other hand, showering with cold water will ensure that your cuticles are nicely sealed off to make sure your color does not escape.
+On the other hand, showering with cold water will ensure that your cuticles are nicely sealed off to make sure your colour does not escape.

 5. Apply Hair Mask

-At the end of the day, hair coloring is a chemical process and your tresses will need all the nourishment that they can get.
+At the end of the day, hair colouring is a chemical process and your tresses will need all the nourishment that they can get.
 So, in addition to purchasing a sulphate-free hair dye shampoo, invest in a hair mask as well and apply it once a week.
 A good hair mask treatment can take you a long way!

 Regular shampoos tend to contain sulphates and other harsh ingredients in them.
-These ingredients might strip the color from your hair.
+These ingredients might strip the colour from your hair.
 Regular shampoos might also eliminate natural oils and leave your hair feeling dry and rough.